 There are just a few steps to making this Teriyaki Noodles Recipe.
 You can include any vegetables that you like as long as they have similar cooking times.
 In a pinch, I have even used frozen vegetables and they are good too.

-The same goes for the protein.
-In these recipes, I used roasted chicken that I had leftover, but you could just as well use Beef, Pork or Shrimp.
+The same goes for protein.
+In these recipes, I add chicken that I had leftover, but you could just as well use Beef, Pork or Shrimp.
 If you are vegan you could also use Tofu.

 Full Recipe Below in Recipe Card

 Step 1 Saute Garlic – In a large skillet or wok over medium high heat add Sesame Oil.
 Olive oil can be used also.
 Swirl to coat bottom.
 Saute garlic 2 minutes until fragrant.

 Step 2 – Add Water or Broth to the pan.
 Instead of 2 cups water or broth I use just 1 cup.
 Bring to a Boil.

 Step 3 – Add Ingredients for Sauce – Add Soy Sauce, Fish Sauce, Rice Vinegar and White Part of Chopped Scallions to pan and stir.